 The scenario you lay out is common business practice, but unfortunately, it is also a common precursor to money laundering, so I would be reviewing the red flags issued by NZ Police (FIU[v]) and FATF to make sure you show you considered and mitigated these as part of your process.

 That all sounds like a lot of work, but I find 15 minutes on the phone with your client and a positive approach to why you need to ask will generally break the back of it.
 We find these turn into epic sagas if it is all attempted by email.

 Next time as part of your normal engagement process, think about the level of risk involved and discuss with your client what will be required.
 Learn something about them.
 It is part of that essential requirement to know your customer.

 On that note, you should never engage with any client overseas entirely through forms and email.
 Apart from being dubious in compliance terms, a conversation helps build a relationship and can save huge amounts of administrative effort.

-The TIC Company carries out CDD as the agent of reporting entities across New Zealand.
+The tic company carries out CDD as the agent of reporting entities across New Zealand.
 Dr Alice Tregunna [LLB (Hons), LLM, PhD] is their Chief Compliance Officer.
-You can submit questions for published responses through their web form at www.ticc.nz or email [email protected].
+You can submit questions for published responses through their web form at www.ticcompany.com or email [email protected].